megasanjay/vue3-marquee/docs/guide.md

 ### duration

-The time taken for the marquee content to move the width of its own container (in seconds)
+The time taken for the marquee content to move the width of its own container (in seconds).

 | Type   | Default value | Required | Accepted values |
 | ------ | ------------- | -------- | --------------- |